nesterovsky-bros/parallel-refactoring/README.md

 It's rather usual to see chatty SQL programs on MF that are doing a lot of small SQL queries.

-In Azure - programs, database, file storage are different services most certainly sitting in different phisical boxes.
+In Azure - programs, database, file storage are different services most certainly sitting in different physical boxes.
 You should be thankfull if they are co-located in a single datacenter.
 So, network latency immediately becomes a factor.
 Even if it just adds 1 millisecond per SQL roundtrip, it adds up in loops, and turns in the showstopper.